-This EPD is representative for products produced in Sweden and Saudi Arabia.
-The paint is produced in Angered, Sweden and Dammam, Saudi Arabia and the application market is for customers in Europe, Middle East and Africa.
+This EPD is representative for products produced in Sweden, Saudi Arabia, China, USA, and Australia.
+The paint is produced in Angered, Sweden, Dammam, Saudi Arabia, Suzhou, China, Houston, USA and Sunshine, Australia.
+The application market is for customers worldwide.
 Likewise, for the end-of-life, the fate of the paint product is described within an global context.